 The mission of the National Jewish Committee on Scouting (NJCOS) is to prepare young Jews to make ethical and moral choices over their lifetimes by instilling in them the values of Judaism as expressed in the Scout Oath and Scout Law.

-This is the vision statement from NJCOS chairman Bruce Chudacoff and the Leadership Committee:
+This is the vision statement from NJCOS president Bruce Chudacoff and the Leadership Committee:

 Young Jewish children will be raised primarily by their parents and in their synagogues and JCCs with a view toward inculcating in them a basic knowledge or Judaism and the tools to develop self-esteem and self-reliance.
 Parents will use existing programs such as the PJ Library to assist their children in the early stages of development.